ericjang/aibook/sources/chapter21.md

 To some extent, the emotional experience of being desired , dependent on is what makes having a dog enjoyable as well

+We often talk about robots performing work for the elderly,

+Human babies cannot survive on their own, and require constant care .
+This can make life especially tough for single parents, who often have to be the caregiver in the home and also make ends meet by working a job.

+What if robots could help provide